se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 ## Why Learn C#

-Below are some common reasons why one should learn C#.

-### Reason 1: Cross-platform support

-C# is built on the .NET framework and has [cross platform](https://en.wikipedia.org/wiki/Cross-platform_software "In computing, cross-platform software (also multi-platform software or platform-independent software) is computer software that is implemented on multiple computing platforms.") support extended by the [Mono project](https://www.mono-project.com/), and similarly the complete runtime implementation from open source [CoreCL](https://github.com/dotnet/coreclr).
-As Mono supports many platforms such as Windows, MacOS, Linux and even PlayStation 4, users can build for many platforms.
-C# is also used by the Unity Game Engine, which has high cross-platform support for game developers.
+C# is high in demand (as per [source1](https://medium.com/sololearn/why-is-c-among-the-most-popular-programming-languages-in-the-world-ccf26824ffcb), [source 2](https://mashable.com/2018/03/17/coding-course-class-bootcamp/#om2xRzXFHGqJ)).
+It is especially well-suited for Windows apps.
+It also thrives in game programming because the popualr game engine Unity has has great cross-platform compatibility for desktop, web, mobile and console, and has extensive support for 2D/3D games, VR/AR games and games that require networking.
+C# can even be used on non-Windows as the .NET framework has [cross platform](https://en.wikipedia.org/wiki/Cross-platform_software "In computing, cross-platform software (also multi-platform software or platform-independent software) is computer software that is implemented on multiple computing platforms.") support via the [Mono project](https://www.mono-project.com/).

-### Reason 2: High in Demand

-With more powerful computers, the difference in performance between Java and C# becomes less of a restriction.
-As such, tech companies are more open to adopting C# for software development.

-It is high in demand (as per [source1](https://medium.com/sololearn/why-is-c-among-the-most-popular-programming-languages-in-the-world-ccf26824ffcb), [source 2](https://mashable.com/2018/03/17/coding-course-class-bootcamp/#om2xRzXFHGqJ)).
-Especially well-suited for Windows apps and cross-platform games (via Unity).

-### Game Development

-The usage of C# in game development is fairly common due to the Unity game engine.
-Unity has great cross-platform compatibility for desktop, web, mobile and console, and has extensive support for 2D/3D games, VR/AR games and games that require networking.

 ## How to Get Started